caiorss/Emacs-Elisp-Programming/README.md

 ![img](images/scan_code_tags.png)

-## Quick edit and reload Emac Configuration File.     :elisp:customization:<a id="sec-8-2" name="sec-8-2"></a>
+## Quick edit and reload Emacs Configuration File.     :elisp:customization:<a id="sec-9-2" name="sec-9-2"></a>

-It is usefult to quick edit and reload ~/emacs.d/init.el without restart emacs.
+It is useful to quick edit and reload ~/emacs.d/init.el without restart emacs.
 Those functions can be put in the init.el file.

 ```lisp
 ;; Usage: M-x reload-init-file